Tea-pott/DataAnalysis/README.md

 3. I-94 Interstate highway traffic
 - Using weather and time related data to find indicators for high volume of traffic

+4. Exchange rate visualization
+- Using object oriented interface of Matplotlib to visualize the Euro-USD exchange rate during the Pandemic (2016-2020)